vertices-network/c-vertices-sdk/README.md

 ### Compilation

-There are currently two build systems supported:

-* CMake
-* GNU Make

-Those are providing the static library: `libvertices.a`.
+CMake is currently used to build the library and examples (GNU Make is on the roadmap).

 #### CMake